 - Be mindful and avoid people who may unintentionally speak insensitively.

 Check with your caregiver as they may have some ideas as to why you miscarried, as it may help you not to blame your own body for what occurred.

 Try yoga, progressive muscle relaxation, guided imagery, mindful walking, Acupuncture, Hypnosis, tapping, emotional freedom techniques etc.…

 Honor the memory of your baby

-It is important to create a sense of closure, knowing that whatever you do it will have meaning for you: Planting a tree, a rose bush, Light a candle, taking a walk in nature and finding a stone or a feather that resonates with you.
+It is important to create a sense of closure, knowing that whatever you do it will have meaning for you: Planting a tree, a rose bush, sowing some flowers, light a candle, taking a walk in nature and finding a stone or a feather that resonates with you.
 Playing some music, flying and releasing a paper kite, so it flies up into the sky.
 It is important to pay tribute to your baby.

 Journaling: - it helps to write how you are feeling down on paper

 Journaling allows you the time to explore your feelings of loss and sadness, to mourn by putting words onto paper in your own way.
 It can also allow you the space to vent away any anger or feelings of not feeling supported by those around you and how they might have reacted to the news.